savizronen/savizronen/README.md

 - 👀 I’m interested in software development programming on C#, Java, Python, JavaScript and C
+-
+-💻 I believe that collaboration and communication are key 🔑 to building great software

 - 💡 I enjoy brainstorming new ideas and turning them into working software

 - 🎓 I’m a Computer Science B.Sc graduate